masteranson/masteranson.github.io/Zinc_Anode.markdown

 <p align="center">
   <img width="400" height="auto" src="/assets/benchmark.png">
-  <figcaption>Benchmark of other Zn||NiOOH batteries reported in literature (represented with red circles).
+  <figcaption>Benchmark of other Zn||NiOOH batteries reported in literature (This work is represented as red circles).
 The referenced work is detailed in supplementary Table 1 of the publication. </figcaption>
 </p>

 <div align="justify">